frc2881/2019-RobotCoprocessor-Vision/README.md

 - Camera 2 is used as a rear-facing camera for the drivers.

+## Camera connections
+The three cameras are connected to the Raspberry Pi as follows:

+The cameras are configured in the FRCVision console using the USB port IDs to ensure that the camera list is consistently ordered.

 ## Vision processing
 The vision processing pipeline is generated using GRIP.
 The GRIP source is in _VisionPipeline.grip_, and the generated Java code is stored into